cloudfoundry-attic/lattice-release/README.md

 The output from vagrant up will provide instructions on how to target Diego.

-Use the [Diego Edge Cli](https://github.com/pivotal-cf-experimental/diego-edge-cli) to target Diego.
+Use the [Lattice Cli](https://github.com/pivotal-cf-experimental/lattice-cli) to target Diego.

 ####Example Usage